Cover photo

 DAOs were pitched as the future of human social organization.
 NFTs with 8 lines of text served as the future of building interoperable decentralized games.
 The global reserve currency was being built and three comma APY rates were the norm.
 We had entered the ownership era of the internet.
 It felt like everyone was talking about how web3 was going to change the world.

 In retrospect, there were many top signals.
 During NFT NYC 2021, I was introduced to the fascinating subculture of crypto conference parties.
 It was surreal to me that pretty much every night of the week, all the nightlife venues around the city were booked out by some crypto company.
-It doesn’t matter who’s partying, so long as they are footing the bill, they will rise to the occasion (and get paid for throwing a good party).
+It didn't matter who was partying, so long as some company was footing the bill, they would rise to the occasion (and get paid for throwing a good party).
 I remember one Tuesday night, a Telegram group chat I was in was debating whether to go see Kaskade or Sean Kingston.

 “Oh, but you need one of those lobster NFTs to claim a ticket to Kaskade.
 Wait it’s only 0.05 ETH, aping now!”